threat actor campaign

 Overview

-In this course, students will learn the basics of how an adversary can use removable media devices to not only gain access to an unauthorized host, but also enable autorun scripts to download additional infrastructure and payloads to a victim host.
+In this hands-on lab, students will learn the basics of how an adversary can use removable media devices to gain access to an unauthorized host.

 Overview